BrandonHe/sdl_evolution/proposals/nnnn-add-setMediaPlayMode.md

 ## Alternatives considered

-The alternative proposed solution is to use existing `softButton` and `addCommand` to provide this function as a workaround.
-However, this would make a unclean API.
+There have two alternative proposed solution to provide this function, one is to custom `SoftButton` and another is to add `AddSubMenu`.
-- For `softButton`, user sends notificaiton from HMI to connected Media app, the player mode will change according to Media app response.
+- For `SoftButton` solution, developers would define two softButton with name **Shuffle** and **Repeat**.
+Based on current template Media - with softButton, this is not a clear API, most apps doesn't support this function.
-- For `AddCommand`, user have to goto the Menu button and then choose the play mode.
+- For `AddSubMenu` solution, developers would add a subMenu name **setMediaPlayMode** under **Menu** button, and then add **Shuffle Mod** and **Repeat Mode** under this subMenu.
+For this solution, users have to firstly goto the Menu button, then select subMenu **SetMediaPlayMode** and finally choose the play mode they want to change.
+This would not a good user experience design.